projectitse305/Group-Project/Communications Channels.md

+## Communication
-We use Slack for our discussions.
+- We use Slack for our discussions.
 Feel free to join us on our Slack channel.